Rockies vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 62 hits with 10 doubles, a triple, a home run, 15 walks and 16 RBI.
+- Luis Arraez has 11 doubles, a triple, a home run, 15 walks and 18 RBI (63 total hits).
 He's also stolen one base.

 Arraez Recent Games